SharedCode/sop/README.md

 # SOP in Cassandra & Redis
 M-Way Trie data structures & algorithms based Objects persistence, using Cassandra as backend storage & Redis for caching, orchestration & node/data merging.
 Sporting ACID transactions and two phase commit for seamless 3rd party database integration.

+SOP has all the bits required to be used like a golang map but which, has the features of a b-tree, which is, manage & fetch data in your desired sort order (as driven by your item key type & its Comparer implementation), and do other nifty features such as "range query" & "range updates", turning "go" into a very powerful data management language, imagine the power of "go channels" & "go routines" mixed in to your (otherwise) DML scripts, but instead, write it in "go", the same language you write your app.
+No need to have impedance mismatch.

 Requirements:
   * Cassandra
   * Redis